simonostendorf/k3s-hetzner/docs/deployment/required/cluster-autoscaler.md

 !!! danger "Replace values"
     You have to replace `DOCKER_USERNAME` with your docker username, created in the [prerequisite step](../../../prerequisites/container-registry/#create-account).
     You have to replace `DOCKER_TOKEN` with your docker token, created in the [prerequisite step](../../../prerequisites/container-registry/#create-token).
-Be shure to change the read-only token (named `k8s-hetzner` in this example)
+Be shure to choose the read-only token (named `k8s-hetzner` in this example)

 ```bash
 kubectl create secret docker-registry -n kube-system dockerhub --docker-server=docker.io --docker-username=DOCKER_USERNAME --docker-password=DOCKER_TOKEN